wacncontent/CustomizeTool/addCommentOutput/articles/search/search-pagination-page-layout.md

  ![][5]

 > [AZURE.NOTE] While the default scoring is sufficient for many scenarios, we recommend basing relevance on a custom scoring profile instead.
 A custom scoring profile gives you a way to boost items that are more beneficial to your business.
-See [Add a scoring profile](http://msdn.microsoft.com/library/azure/dn798928.aspx) for more information.
+See [Add a scoring <!-- deleted by customization profile](http://msdn.microsoft.com/zh-cn/library/azure/dn798928.aspx) --><!-- keep by customization: begin --> profile](http://msdn.microsoft.com/library/azure/dn798928.aspx) <!-- keep by customization: end --> for more information.

 ## Faceted navigation ##

 Search navigation is common on a results page, often located at the side or top of a page.
 In Azure Search, faceted navigation provides self-directed search based on predefined filters.
-See [Faceted navigation in Azure Search](search-faceted-navigation.md) for details.
+See [Faceted navigation in Azure <!-- deleted by customization Search](/documentation/articles/search-faceted-navigation) --><!-- keep by customization: begin --> Search](search-faceted-navigation.md) <!-- keep by customization: end --> for details.

 ## Filters at the page level ##